googleapis/java-pubsub-group-kafka-connector/.github/ISSUE_TEMPLATE/bug_report.md

 Please run down the following list and make sure you've tried the usual "quick fixes":

-  - Search the issues already opened: https://github.com/googleapis/java-pubsublite-spark/issues
+  - Search the issues already opened: https://github.com/googleapis/java-pubsub-group-kafka-connector/issues
   - Check for answers on StackOverflow: http://stackoverflow.com/questions/tagged/google-cloud-platform

 If you are still having issues, please include as much information as possible:

 #### Environment details

 1. Specify the API at the beginning of the title.
-For example, "Pub/Sub: ...").
+For example, "BigQuery: ...").
    General, Core, and Other are also allowed as types
 2. OS type and version:
 3. Java version: